JackThorntonFSWD/Nick-Dry-Stone-Walling-Website/README.md

 new commits to the master branch as the master branch was chosen to bee deployed in the repositry settings, then the GitHub Pages section.
 There must be a index.html file, this will be the home page.

+This site can be cloned as zip from the repositry mentioned above

 ## Credits